benshimonz/V1/README.md

 The right side of an E-combiner is a direct continuation of each of the combined branches.
 An E-combiner is simply a syntactic sugar used to save duplication when several branches terminates identically.

-The usage of an entity tag both before and after an E-combiner (to express identicality / nonidenticality constraints) subjects to tag rules (again - anything after the E-comniner is duplicated to each branch).
+The usage of an entity tag both before and after an E-combiner (to express identicality / nonidenticality constraints) subjects to tag rules (again - anything after the E-combiner is duplicated to each branch).

 The relationship / property types on an E-combiner's right side must match all the entity types on its left side.